Select Language

 What Is Prostatitis?

 Prostatitis refers to the swelling and inflammation of the prostate gland.
-It is classified into two main types: bacterial (acute or chronic bacterial prostatitis) or non-bacterial (chronic or asymptomatic inflammatory prostatitis).
+It is classified into two main types: bacterial (acute or chronic bacterial prostatitis) and non-bacterial (chronic or asymptomatic inflammatory prostatitis).
 While men of all age groups may be affected, prostatitis tends to affect those aged between 30 and 50 years old.

 Prostatitis Singapore